ztpublic/anki-ai/README.md

 ln -s "$(pwd)/anki_ai" "$HOME/Library/Application Support/Anki2/addons21/anki_ai"
 ```

+Restart Anki, then open `Tools > Anki AI`.

+If the dialog says the frontend assets are missing, run `make frontend-build`
-Restart Anki after installing or changing the add-on.
+again and restart or reload the add-on.

 ## Package